KNowledgeOnWebScale/dataflow-visualization/README.md

 See [DEVELOPMENT.md](DEVELOPMENT.md#permalink) for more information about the structure of the link.

+#### Snap to grid button

+If this switch is toggled, the nodes will be snapped to the grid.
+If this switch is not toggled, you can move the nodes more freely.

 ## License

 This project is licensed under the terms of the MIT License.
 See [LICENSE.md](LICENSE.md) for details.